Incident DetailsCause of Death:

 Captain Charles Arman was shot and killed after responding to a bank robbery.

-The six male suspects escaped with $831 in a stolen car with Iowa license plates.
+The five male suspects escaped with $831 in a stolen car with Iowa license plates.

-Members of this group were also responsible for the robbery of the Citizens State Bank in Clinton on December 16, 1930 in which Special Deputy Sheriff Joseph Walker of the Vermillion County Sheriff's Department was killed in the line of duty.
+Members of this group were responsible for the robbery of the Citizens State Bank in Clinton of $15,570 on December 16, 1930 in which Special Deputy Sheriff Joseph Walker of the Vermillion County Sheriff's Department was killed in the line of duty.

 Captain Arman was survived by his wife.